 Gnocchi is a quick and easy way to have a filling and tasty meal and there is so much that you can do with it.
-We have paired it with kale and mozzarella to give it a nutritional boost, but to keep it comforting too.
+We have made a baked gnocchi and paired it with kale and mozzarella to give it a nutritional boost, but to keep it comforting too.

 Let’s make ourselves feel better about the fact that it is a cold and grey Monday by enjoying some healthy comfort food.
 Yes, that’s right, comfort food can be healthy too and you can even sneak lots of vegetables in there too.

 Do you want to be kept up to date on more delicious and healthy recipes like this Baked Gnocchi with Kale and Mozzarella?
 Please subscribe to the blog mailing list (it takes 30 seconds).
 You will get sent the new recipes straight to your inbox.
 Your email address won’t be passed on to anyone and you will never be spammed.
 Click here to sign up

 Whilst Dannii is practically kale obsessed, me not so much.
 I like kale crisps, but that might be the oil and salt on them that I like, but other than that I struggle to find ways to enjoy it.
 Until we made this dish.
 It wilts really nicely in to the dish and gives it some added texture, and nutrition, without it being over powering.

 We just got back from an amazing weekend in the Lake District for my birthday (there will be a separate post on that soon).
 Whilst we didn’t get off to the best start, as our tyre blew out down a remote country lane, when we arrived at our rented house on top of a hill in the middle of nowhere, that was all forgotten.